-George Orwell Studies is an annual, paperback, academic, peer-reviewed journal, It aims to carry a range of scholarly articles:
+George Orwell Studies is a biannual, paperback, academic, peer-reviewed journal.
+It aims to carry a range of scholarly articles:

 The journal aims to have at least one paper every issue looking at Orwell from an international perspective.